tillybrooks/tillybrooks.github.io/index.md

   <div>
     <h1>Hi, I'm Tilden "Tilly" Brooks</h1>
     <p>Welcome to my website!
-I'm a researcher exploring the interface between linguistics and law.</p>
+I'm a first year PhD student in Linguistics at Stanford and rising 2L at Yale Law School exploring the intersection of linguistics and law.
+I'm especially interested in formal semantics, pragmatics, and sociolinguistics.</p>

   </div>

 </div>

-# Welcome to my website!

-[This site is currently under construction.
+# [This site is currently under construction.
 Please forgive the appearance of the page at the moment.]

-I'm exploring the intersection of linguistics and law.
-I'm especially interested in formal semantics, pragmatics, and sociolinguistics.

 See more about my [research](/research).
 Learn more [about me](/about).